DiskView Visualizer Basics

 The Summary View shows the current disk space usage for all local drives, and a graphical view of the disk space usage of the current folder with respect to the total occupied space on the disk and the disk capacity.

-In the summary view, the white, blue and orange bars show disk usage of the current folder with respect to the total disk capacity as well as the total used disk space in the current drive.
 The length of the bottom bar represents the full capacity of the current drive, of which the white portion is the free space on the drive.
 The orange bar represents how much of the drive space is occupied.
-The blue bar lying on top of the orange bar shows how much of the disk space is taken up by the current folder and all its sub-folders and the files contained in it. |
+The blue bar lying on top of the orange bar shows how much of the disk space is taken up by the current folder and all its sub-folders and the files contained in it.

 The summary view can be shown or hidden using the Summary View toggle button on DiskView Visualizer's toolbar.